Rockport Brush Removal Services

 Rockport Conservation Commission Requirements for Brush Removal Near Wetlands & Protected Areas

 Brush removal near wetlands, vernal pools, streams, and ponds in Rockport is regulated under the Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Permits (NOI/RDA) are required for work within 25-100 feet of protected resources.
-Erosion control is critical on glacial till/clay slopes; use silt fences or erosion blankets.
-Wildlife protection includes mandatory nesting bird surveys April–August and inspections for active dens or bat roosts.
-Selective removal should preserve habitat features and create brush piles for wildlife shelter.
-For permit guidance, contact:
+Permits—either a Notice of Intent (NOI) or Request for Determination of Applicability (RDA)—are required for work within 25-100 feet of protected areas.
+Erosion control measures, such as silt fences or erosion blankets, are essential on glacial till or clay slopes.
+Wildlife protection is critical during the April–August breeding season, with mandatory nesting bird surveys and inspections for active dens or bat roosts.
+Selective removal should preserve valuable habitat features and may include creating brush piles for wildlife.
+For permitting and guidance, contact:

 Rockport Conservation Commission